gammu/gammu/docs/manual/smsd/config.rst

     SMSD service to use, one of following choices:

     ``FILES``
-        stores messages in files, see :ref:`gammu-smsd-files` for details ``NULL``
+        Stores messages in files, see :ref:`gammu-smsd-files` for details.
+    ``NULL``
-        does not store messages at all, see :ref:`gammu-smsd-null` for details ``SQL``
+        Does not store messages at all, see :ref:`gammu-smsd-null` for details.
+    ``SQL``
-        stores messages in SQL database, see :ref:`gammu-smsd-sql` for details
+        Stores messages in SQL database, see :ref:`gammu-smsd-sql` for details, choose database type to use by :config:option:`Driver`.

         .. versionadded:: 1.28.93
     ``MYSQL``